SBangarh/AB_cookie_cats/README.md

 ## Process
 I started by loading the data and checking or any data integrity issues like nulls and duplicates.
 I also performed some data cleaning/formatting like changing data types and changing booleans to numeric.

 I performed EDA next.
 I looked at each feature by itself and in relation to other features.
+I noticed some irregularities that could potentially be bots, so I removed them from analysis.

 I initially just performed non-parametric tests due to time constraints, but hope to return and transform the data to explore parametric tests